mne-tools/mne-python/doc/source/manual/mne.rst

-to compute inverse solutions from either evoked-response or raw data at specified ROIs (labels) and to save the results in a fif file which can be viewed with mne_browse_raw , read to Matlab directly using the MNE Matlab Toolbox, see Chapter 10, or converted to Matlab format using either mne_convert_mne_data , mne_raw2mat , or mne_epochs2mat , see Chapter 9.
+to compute inverse solutions from either evoked-response or raw data at specified ROIs (labels) and to save the results in a fif file which can be viewed with mne_browse_raw , read to Matlab directly using the MNE Matlab Toolbox, see :ref:`ch_matlab`, or converted to Matlab format using either mne_convert_mne_data , mne_raw2mat , or mne_epochs2mat , see :ref:`ch_convert`.

 .. _CHDEIHFA: